feklee/MultiTrans/README.md

         events.

       + Flushing the buffer on the receiving end takes some time.

+      + The size of the buffers is calculated automatically, depending on the chosen maximum number of characters per transmission.
+Allowing the user to manually specify the size of the buffers could be added as a feature in a future *MultiTrans* version.

     The system is thus best used for short bursts of data with sufficient idle time in between.